Write or Die: A Science Fiction & Fantasy Writing Group

 But we could do that in my mom's basement.

-Maybe, but Keystone State Park is 1,200 acres of forest and rural meadows surrounding Keystone Lake, with six miles of walking/hiking trails that meander through wetlands and an upland forest of mixed conifers and mature hardwoods, with a 2-mile loop around the lake on park roads and walkways, plus a short trail that leads to an abandoned beaver pond, crosses over an old beaver dam and leads into a wetland meadow.
-Another trail runs through plantations of red, white and table-mountain pine trees, and yet another offers a challenging walk starting with a fairly steep climb that winds through hardwoods to ridgetop conifers.
+Well, Keystone State Park is 1,200 acres of forest and rural meadows surrounding Keystone Lake, with six miles of walking/hiking trails that meander through wetlands and an upland forest of mixed conifers and mature hardwoods, with a 2-mile loop around the lake on park roads and walkways.
+There is a short trail that leads out to an abandoned beaver pond, crosses over the old beaver dam and leads into a wetland meadow.
+A different trail runs through plantations of red, white and table-mountain pine trees, and another offers a challenging walk starting with a fairly steep climb that winds through hardwoods to ridgetop conifers.
 If your muse deserts you and you need to get out of the cabin, there are a lot of places to go looking for inspiration.

 So all you do is write?

-No, but that's what we are there for.
-We tend to write during the day, and in the evenings most of us knock off for the day and have dinner, then gather to shoot the breeze, talk writing, or game together (we're a very social group).
+Well, that's what we are there for.
+We write during the day, and in the evenings most of us knock off for the day and have dinner, then do some more writing, or else gather with the other writers to shoot the breeze, talk writing, or game together (we're a very social group).
 Some people spend the day hunched over their computers, others walk the forest with a notepad and do their writing in some isolated spot, surrounded by no one but the trees and the hawks.

 What should I bring?

-The basics include towel, soap and toiletries; bedding, pillow and blanket; your own food and drink; something to write on and most importantly of all, your enthusiasm.
-One attendee sought his muse by bringing a kayak which he practiced in on the lake.
+The basics including a towel, soap and toiletries; some form of pajamas (we're a mixed group of girls and boys), sheets, pillow and blanket (the beds are just bare mattresses); your own food and drink; something to write on and most importantly of all, your enthusiasm.
 BE AWARE: we tend to go in the Spring and the Fall, so check the weather and dress accordingly.
-It's one thing to take a long walk through the woods for inspiration; it's another to trudge back a mile through 45-degree cold in a driving downpour when you have neither hat nor umbrella.
+It's one thing to take a long walk through the woods for inspiration; it's another to trudge back a mile through 45-degree cold in a driving rain when you have neither hat nor umbrella.
 Also, if you bring something that plays music (and who doesn't?)
 PLEASE bring headphones!
-No one wants to hear your punk rock collection when they are busy trying to craft a tender heartfelt ending to that story they've been stuck for the past six months.
+No one wants to hear your punk rock collection when they are busy trying to craft a tender heartfelt ending to that story they've been stuck on for the past six months.

 This sounds intriguing.
 Who do I contact about going?